hatfieldlibrary/marc_data_migration/README.md

 We are using this utility to correct problems in records that were exported from the Alexandria ILS.
 The problems included bad character encoding and invalid control fields.

-When the `--replace-fields` argument is provided, the OCLC API is queried (an OCLC developer key is required).
+When you provide the `--replace-fields` argument, the OCLC API is queried (an OCLC developer key is required).
 The utility will update any field in the `substitutions` list with corresponding data from the OCLC record.

 Using the OCLC API is time-consuming.
 Running with the `--database-name` and `--database-insert` arguments will insert